mhriemers/metatrader-compile/README.md

 ## Run MetaTrader Compiler

-When you define your workflow in the `.github/workflows` directory of your repository, specify the **Run MetaTrader Compile** action as `mhriemers/metatrader-compile@v1`.
+When you define your workflow in the `.github/workflows` directory of your repository, specify the **Run MetaTrader Compiler** action as `mhriemers/metatrader-compile@v1`.
 The action accepts the following input.

 | Input     | Description                                                                                                                                                                                                               |
 | --------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |